misakimichy/Redux-state-tree/README.md

     5) Convert `Todos` and `Goals` components to use Context API.
 Don't forget to pass `ConnectedTodos` and `ConnectedGoals` in `App` component instead of `Todos` and `Goals`.

+27. Add Connected Function.
+    1) Create connect function for `App`, `ConnectedGoals` and `ConnectedTodos` components.
+You need to tell two things to it, what component it needs to render and ay data that it needs from the store.
+Add the data you want to use in `App`, `Todos` and `Goals` in the connected functions.

+    2) Delete context API codes.
+You don't need these lines because you've added the connected function.

+    3) Replace `store` to `state` in connected functions.